2015 WICD Bareroot Native Plant Pre-Order Sale

-We are accepting orders now through January 31, 2015 on an assortment of 31 Western Washington native species including 3 species new to our sale: Black Cap Raspberry, Western White Pine, and Snowbrush Ceanothus.
+We are accepting orders now through January 31, 2015 on an assortment of Western Washington native species.
 The plants are one to two years old, range in height from 6” to 36” and are priced very reasonably.
 Most plants are bare root and sold in bundles of five, while a few varieties are sold individually in small pots.
-To view the complete plant descriptions and order online, visit our storefront, or download a Plant Sale order form, and call us to submit.
+Special pricing packages are available for large quantities of conifers!
+To view complete plant descriptions and order online, visit our storefront, or download a Plant Sale order form and call us to submit.
 Pick up for all confirmed orders will occur on Friday, February 27, 2015 at the WICD office in Coupeville, or Saturday, February 28 at Greenbank Farm - just in time for spring planting!

 Revenues from the plant sale contribute to WICD programs - including educational workshops and assistance to all landowners on topics including farm and forest management and storm water management.

 WSU Extension Forestry's flagship class will teach you how to assess your trees, avoid insect and disease problems, attract wildlife, and take practical steps to keep your forest on track to provide enjoyment and even income for years to come.
 In this class you will develop your own Forest Stewardship Plan, which brings state recognition as a Stewardship Forest and eligibility for cost-share assistance, and may also qualify you for significant property tax reductions.

 1:00 - 3:00pm